Kelechi-Okorie/alx-low_level_programming/0x01-variables_if_else_while/README.md

-File 4-print_alphabt.c - prints lowercase alphabets except q and e File 5-print_numbers.c - prints all single digit numbers of base 10 File 6-print_numberz.c - prints all single digit numbers of base 10 File 6-print_tebapla.c = prints the lowercase alphabet in reverse
+File 4-print_alphabt.c - prints lowercase alphabets except q and e File 5-print_numbers.c - prints all single digit numbers of base 10 File 6-print_numberz.c - prints all single digit numbers of base 10 File 6-print_tebapla.c - prints the lowercase alphabet in reverse File 8-print_base16.c - prints all the numbers of base 16 in lowercase